 Models and photographers

 Photographers always had a great spot in the fashion and makeup world.
 And creative collaborations are part of their everyday job.
 They collaborate with models, makeup artists, brands, hairstylists, wardrobe stylists, designers, creative directors, other photographers.
 They are used to certain dynamics that creative collaborations carry.
 But of course, models and photographers collaborations are a natural match.
-The artist behind the lenses knows how to accentuate all best features a model has and how to visualize a concept.
+The artist behind the lenses knows how to accentuate all the best features a model has and how to visualize a concept.
 And models are their muses.
-One of the great examples of a years-long collaboration between photographer and a model is the one between Kate Moss and Mario Testino.
+One of the great examples of a years-long collaboration between a photographer and a model is the one between Kate Moss and Mario Testino.

 Photographers and makeup artists, fashion designers, hairstylists, brands and creative agencies …

 Photographers know how to put the ideas of makeup artists and stylists into practice.
-Which is why it is so vital for them to collaborate with photographers who share their aesthetic sensibility.
+This is why it is so vital for them to collaborate with photographers who share their aesthetic sensibility.
 This is especially important for young artists who are just climbing their way up to the top.
 Because they have to build a representative image, and the right photographer can help them immensely.

 We are all pretty visual, and when we buy products online, we exclusively go for those items that look good on the picture.
 Or in other words – how products look matters.
 Collections may radiate brilliance, but it is photographers who make the difference in how buyers see it all.
 Because, in the end, it is effective, eye-catching photos that sell.
-So collaborations between brands and photographers are crucial in beauty and fashion world.
+So collaborations between brands and photographers are crucial in the beauty and fashion world.

 The possibilities of collaborations in all fashion and beauty branches do not end here.
 But it is these significant associations that make the base for developing more ideas.
 And this trend may help you in your career if you feel stuck creatively.
 The process is a healthy way of promoting your creativity and the results can bring you double exposure.
-Reach out to other people, brands, creatives and make something new together.
+Reach out to other people, brands, creatives, and make something new together.

 “Creativity is contagious, pass it on” – Albert Einstein